 So don’t be fooled by the PWC marketing brochures showing happy people riding around in only bathing suits and shorts.
 They’d survive for about half an hour on a hot, sunny day ride, even wearing the best sunblock.
 The solution is simple.
 Cover up with headgear, gloves, long (but quick-drying) shirt and pants, and ankle booties.
 And don’t forget the sunglasses! (see my blog, Protection Accessories for Sea Doo Tours)

 Thanks to changing conditions and unrelenting sun, you definitely need to dress differently for Sea Doo touring than you would for tooting around the cottage.
 Look for gear that’s light, fast drying, wind and waterproof, and avoid neoprene!
 For complete dressing details, check out my what to wear blogs.

 Best Touring PWC

-I cover this subject off in more detail in another blog about choosing the best touring PWC, but suffice it to say that given all of the above, the best models for touring Sea Doo rides are the larger and more feature-laden PWC’s that tend to be more comfortable, stable, roomy and therefore, better suited to long days on the water.
-I’m riding a Sea-Doo GTX S 155 that I think’s one of the best and most versatile touring watercraft available.
+I cover this subject off in more detail in another blog about choosing the best touring PWC.
+But suffice it to say that given all of the above, the best models for touring Sea Doo rides are the larger and more feature-laden PWC’s.
+They tend to be more comfortable, stable, roomy and therefore, better suited to long days on the water.
+I’m riding a Sea-Doo GTX 155 that I think’s one of the best and most versatile touring watercraft available.

 The tips and advice in this article are the opinions of the author, may not work in every situation and are intended only for the convenience and interest of the reader, who has the personal responsibility to confirm the validity, accuracy and relevancy of this information prior to putting it to their own use.